ChristofSchwarz/Download_App/README.md

 * tested with Default Virtual Proxy and custom proxy
 * tested with IE11, Chrome, Firefox
 * user needs to have ContentAdmin right in QMC
-* download size will vary by browser (blob type, recommended max 50 MB app size)
+* max size of downloadable app will vary by browser (blob type, target for may 50 MB app size)

 Enjoy